 When the sun is closer to sunrise and sunset, the lower angles create more pleasing images, with a clearer sense of depth and perspective.
 In addition, the light at these times is usually a warmer, more yellow tone.
 This soft warm light also helps to create more pleasing images, which is why photographers refer to the time around sunset and sunrise as golden hour.

 Don’t forget to also account for clouds.
 If it’s a partly overcast day, you will usually get better results if you wait for the sun to come out from behind the clouds.
-Sunlight will create more pleasing shadows and brighter colors compared to the results you will get shooting when the sun is behind a cloud.
+Sunlight will create more pleasing shadows and brighter colours compared to the results you will get shooting when the sun is behind a cloud.

 If you can, try to take more of your photos at times of day when the light is better for photography, and you will get better results.